BalliAsghar/keep-GitHub-Streak/README.md

-This is a temporary commit for a PR for a new feature.
+Fixed a bug in the commit message parser.
+Prevents commit messages